giry-dev/mangrove-docs/docs/developers/strat-lib/README.md

 ### Customizing the strat using hooks

-Default behavior of maker contracts built on top of Mangrove's strat library can be modified by overriding various %%hooks|hook%%, see [how-to's](./guides/DirectHowTo.md) for some concrete examples.
+Default behavior of maker contracts built on top of Mangrove's strat library can be modified by overriding various [hooks](/docs/developers/terms/hook.md), see [how-to's](./guides/DirectHowTo.md) for some concrete examples.

 ### Advanced cash management

-The strat library also provides [router building blocks](./technical-references/router.md) and example of %%router|router%% contracts, which are convenient when the offer logic of your maker contract handles multiple offer owners funds or involves some interaction with other DeFi bricks (such as a lender).
+The strat library also provides [router building blocks](./technical-references/router.md) and example of [router](/docs/developers/terms/router.md) contracts, which are convenient when the offer logic of your maker contract handles multiple offer owners funds or involves some interaction with other DeFi bricks (such as a lender).

 ### Safety first